-The only limitation really are your own lifestyle choices and the comfort level with which you are willing to live.
-Obviously you’re not going to build a mansion for $500.
+The only limitation really is your own lifestyle choices and the comfort level with which you are willing to live.
+Obviously, you’re not going to build a mansion for $500.
 But you can build a nice, cozy off grid cabin in the woods for only $500.

-First… Watch the video: Simple Log Cabin- Built for $500- No Permit Required – The video is 15+ minutes long and goes into detail about how it was built.
+First… Watch the video: Simple Log Cabin- Built for $500- No Permit Required – The video is 15+ minutes long and goes into detail about how this was built.

 How To Build a Cabin Without a Permit

 This article will give you an idea of how to do this in the USA.
 In the USA the building codes are fairly strict and do not readily allow for buildings larger than a certain square footage to be built without a building permit.
 Not to mention being inspected to meet national and international building codes.

 The biggest limiting factor in building a cabin are building codes and the permits needed to build on any given parcel of land.
 Each state in the United States has rules and regulations in place that limit how large a dwelling one can build before needing a permit of some kind.